lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 **Achievements**

-* Reviewed Architecture design on up to 8 specifications a month, during weekly specification review team meetings or as participant in the specification phase of squads' sprints.
+* Reviewed Architecture design on up to 6 specifications a month, during weekly specification review team meetings or as participant in the specification phase of squads' sprints.
-* Designed and coded the weekly CodeBuild job sanitizing multiple XXXM rows tables in a XXXGb Postgresql snapshot, optimizing DDL and SQL queries to ultimately reliably complete within the 8 hours timeout.
+* Designed and coded the weekly CodeBuild job sanitizing 0.5 to multi-billion rows, TB-scale tables in a 6TB+ Postgresql snapshot, optimizing DDL and SQL queries to ultimately reliably complete within the 8 hours timeout, secure customer data, and enable developers to work on production-like data.
-* TODO: Job to clean orphans
+* Researched and optimized SQL queries to clean orphan rows in a 3.5B rows table for a daily, reentrant, and interruptable job, running on the writer node in production with no impact to users.
-* Participated in SonarCloud community support, tackling arduous threads with long investigations.
+* Participated in [SonarCloud](https://sonarcloud.io) community support and backlog processing, focusing on cloud-based Security risks and costly in time/arduous threads and issues.

 **Technical Assets**

-AWS (CDK, CodeBuild, Aurora, ECS, SNS, SQS, Step Functions, Lambda), Python3, Postgresql, SQL
+AWS (CDK, CodeBuild, Aurora, RDS, ECS, SNS, SQS, Step Functions, Lambda), Python3, Postgresql, SQL

 [//]: # (TODO)
-[//]: # (* size of table &#40;rows and storage&#41;)
-[//]: # (* size of postgresql dump)
 [//]: # (* find technologies and topics I worked on as a CPE &#40;look into Jira?&#41;)
-[//]: # (* techno and design of job to clean orphans )

 ## Application Architect

 [SonarSource](https://www.sonarsource.com/company/about/) ▪ Annecy, France ▪ 2021 - 2022

-Lead the effort to model SonarCloud as domains, following Domain-Driven Design (DDD) methodologies to ensure solid and future-proof boundaries and definitions, to prepare for and support the refactoring of SonarCloud from a monolith, based on SonarQube and 10 years-old code, padded with cloud-based additions to a microservice-based architecture standing on domain-specific squads.
+Lead the modelling of [SonarCloud](https://sonarcloud.io) as domains, following [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) methodologies to ensure solid and future-proof boundaries and definitions. <br/>
+This effort prepared for and supported the refactoring of SonarCloud from a monolith, based on [SonarQube](https://www.sonarsource.com/products/sonarqube/) and 10 years-old code, padded with cloud-based additions, to a microservice-based architecture standing on domain-specific squads.

 [//]: # (* Contributed the most part of the model, as the only person dedicated to the project)
 [//]: # (* Main contributor to the model, as the only dedicated personnel to the effort)